Contact tracing revs up in some states as omicron reaches US

 The variant has been detected in a handful of other states so far, including California, Colorado and Hawaii.

 Contract tracers have been busy in Nebraska after six cases of omicron were confirmed Friday.
-One of the people had recently returned to Nebraska from a visit to Nigeria, and the other five were close contacts of that person.
+One of the people had recently returned from a visit to Nigeria, and the other five were close contacts of that person.

-In Philadelphia, health officials were working to track down contacts of a man in his 30s who is Pennsylvania’s first resident infected with the variant, the city’s Department of Public Health said.
+In Philadelphia, officials were working to track down contacts of a man in his 30s who is Pennsylvania’s first resident infected with the variant, the city’s Department of Public Health said.

-And in Maryland, officials were rushing to track down, quarantine and test close contacts of three people from the Baltimore area who are the first known cases in the state.
+And in Maryland, officials were rushing to trace, quarantine and test close contacts of three people from the Baltimore area who are the first known cases in the state.
 Two are from the same household, including a vaccinated person who recently traveled to South Africa, and the third has no recent travel history and is unrelated to the other two.

 Dr. Marcus Plescia, chief medical officer of the Association of State and Territorial Health Officials, said “more and more” contact tracing efforts are expected in the coming days, in part because of the uncertainty about how effective vaccines and treatments like monoclonal antibodies will be against omicron.